 1997-2000 Reader, School of Biochemistry and Genetics.
 Newcastle.

-2000- Professor of Structural Biochemistry, School of Biochemistry and Genetics
+2000- Professor of Structural Biochemistry, Institute for Cell and Molecular Biosciences

 We are interested in the interactions and conformational changes of proteins in solution and in membranes.
 We use a combination of biochemical and biophysical tools but try to avoid the worst perils of reductionism (see footnote) by preserving a strong biological interest.
 The core subject area is the bacterial outer membrane (a nanoscale Hadrian’s Wall) but this has spawned projects in natively unfolded proteins (the relaxed guys), bionanotechnology of surfaces (a chance to use physics tricks invented by others), neutron science (a chance to play on seriously big bits of kit) and biopharmaceutical analysis (doing slightly less crazy experiments that are useful to industry at the same time).
 We particularly enjoy new challenges in biophysical chemistry if they also take us to exotic, gastronomic or scenic locations.